 - Heatmaps can reveal clusters, trends, or outliers in the data by providing a visual summary of values across different categories or times.

-- They are also used in genomics and bioinformatics to analyze gene expression data and identify patterns in DNA sequences.
+- Researchers also use them in genomics and bioinformatics to analyze gene expression data and identify patterns in DNA sequences.

 - Treemaps visualize hierarchical data by dividing a rectangular space into nested rectangles, representing different categories or subcategories.